 Laddering your term life insurance won’t usually make sense if you want to have a combined amount of term insurance that is less than $250,000.
 The reason is that many insurance companies have a price-break at amounts of $250k and higher, so you pay less per $1,000 at amounts of $250k and up.
 For example, buying one $125,000- 20 year term and one $125,000- 30 year term will usually cost more than buying one $250,000- 30 year term plan.

 Banner Life Insurance Company has a nice option where they’ll allow you to ladder your life insurance at a slightly discounted rate for each additional policy you purchase.
-So you could pay less by laddering with Banner Life than you would with other insurance companies.
+You could pay less by laddering with Banner Life than you would with other insurance companies.

 For example, say you want $500,000 of term insurance and you are a 40 year old male in good health.
-You like the idea of the potential to get living benefits from your policy should you ever need it, but a $500,000- 30 year plan with living benefits is $690 per year or more than you want to spend.
+You like the idea of the potential to get living benefits from your policy should you ever need it, but a $500,000- 30 year plan with living benefits is more than you want to spend.
 You could buy a $250,000- 30 year term plan with living benefits for $373 per year and a $250,000- 15 year straight term plan for $155 per year.
-This combination will save you $162 every year, but could still provide income to you while you’re alive if you have an illness or accident and you need money!!
+This combination will save you $162 every year but could still provide income to you while you’re alive if you have an illness or accident and you need money!

 If you need less permanent life insurance, you could also buy a $400,000- 20 year term plan for $292 per year and a $100,000 guaranteed universal life policy for $609 per year.
 This combination would save you $1,892 per year compared to purchasing the full $500,000 as guaranteed universal life.